Welcome to Therapy at A Positive Start CIC

 We take great care in selecting the students who train with us.
 They are chosen not only for their academic progress but also for their personal qualities, integrity, and commitment to supporting others.

-Many bring life experience and previous employment in caring or supportive professions, which enriches their ability to offer compassionate and thoughtful support.
+Many bring life experience and previous roles in caring or supportive professions, which enrich their ability to offer compassionate and thoughtful support.

 Supervised and Supported